Chile: Economy

 As of November 2012, about 11.1 million people (64% of the population) benefit from government welfare programs, via the "Social Protection Card", which includes the population living in poverty and those at a risk of falling into poverty.
 The privatized national pension system (AFP) has encouraged domestic investment and contributed to an estimated total domestic savings rate of approximately 21% of GDP.
 Under the compulsory private pension system, most formal sector employees pay 10% of their salaries into privately managed funds.

 Chile has signed free trade agreements (FTAs) with a whole network of countries, including an FTA with the United States that was signed in 2003 and implemented in January 2004.
 Internal Government of Chile figures show that even when factoring out inflation and the recent high price of copper, bilateral trade between the U.S. and Chile has grown over 60% since then.
 Chile's total trade with China reached US$8.8 billion in 2006, representing nearly 66% of the value of its trade relationship with Asia.
 Exports to Asia increased from US$15.2 billion in 2005 to US$19.7 billion in 2006, a 29.9% increase.
 Year-on-year growth of imports was especially strong from a number of countries: Ecuador (123.9%), Thailand (72.1%), South Korea (52.6%), and China (36.9%).

 Chile's approach to foreign direct investment is codified in the country's Foreign Investment Law.
 Registration is reported to be simple and transparent, and foreign investors are guaranteed access to the official foreign exchange market to repatriate their profits and capital.

 The Chilean Government has formed a Council on Innovation and Competition, hoping to bring in additional FDI to new parts of the economy.

-Standard & Poor's gives Chile a credit rating of AA-.
-The Government of Chile continues to pay down its foreign debt, with public debt only 3.9% of GDP at the end of 2006.
+Standard & Poor's gives Chile a credit rating of A. The Government of Chile continues to pay down its foreign debt, with public debt only 3.9% of GDP at the end of 2006.
 The Chilean central government is a net creditor with a net asset position of 7% of GDP at end 2012.
 The current account deficit was 4% in the first quarter of 2013, financed mostly by foreign direct investment.
 14% of central government revenue came directly from copper in 2012.
+Chile was ranked 51st in the Global Innovation Index in 2025.